 This Buddha Bowl Harvest board epitomises everything I love most about food.
 Central to almost all sensory food is vibrancy, texture and flavour.
 What makes food even more memorable is the simple act of sharing plates and this board is built for sharing.
 I call it joyful food.
 It nourishes, feeds and restores.
 Instead of waiting until January when ‘post-feast remorse’ kicks in, I thought we’d start with the veg-feasting now.

-Let’s talk about the glue that holds this all together.
 Apart from the freshest ingredients, cornerstone to any great salad is the dressing or in this instance, the pale pistachio cream spilling from the coconut cup.
 I feel as excited about this ‘dressing’ as I do about my tahini and miso drizzle.
 Stalwarts of the Bibby Kitchen, they are.
 To make the avocado cream, I soak raw cashew nuts until softened and then blitz them together with coconut milk and the flesh of one whole avocado.
 With its subtle, creamy flavour, avocado lends itself well to both savoury and sweet dishes.
 To contrast the sturdy flavours of this harvest salad, I’ve brightened the avo cream with plenty of fresh herbs and lemon.
 Think parsley, mint and coriander.
 It’s addictive in the best possible way.
 If coriander isn’t your first choice, just add more parsley.

 There’s no one single definitive Buddha bowl recipe.
 It’s more of a gathering place for loads of vegetables, if you will.
 Think of it as a fridge clean out.
 Roast, chop, slice and dice until you’re completely excited by what you see.
 Quinoa, beans, chickpeas, nuts and seeds are pantry staples in my kitchen, but feel free to replace the quinoa with bulgur wheat or couscous if that’s what you have in yours.